benfrick/docs-portfolio/src/doc/commerce/product/use-collections.md

 ### Parsing the Response

-The Rollup Threads response in specified in the [API Reference](https://developer.niketech.com/docs/projects/Product%20Feed%20Rollup%20Threads%20Service%20API%20V2?tab=api), but here's a few things to know about:
+The Rollup Threads response is specified in the [API Reference](https://developer.niketech.com/docs/projects/Product%20Feed%20Rollup%20Threads%20Service%20API%20V2?tab=api), but here's a few things to know about:

-- All of the product threads that are stamped
 - Rollup Threads returns only active product threads.
 If you want inactive threads included in the response, call [Product Feeds Threads List](https://developer.niketech.com/nde-docs/doc/commerce/product/api_product_feeds.html#product-threads-list) instead.
--

 {Some hints/callouts about the data in the response and how it could be handled}